System Administration

 Jobpac uses a large set of system parameters to control how the software behaves for each organisation.
 This article explains what system parameters are, why they matter, and how they should be managed.

-What are system parameters in Jobpac
+What are system parameters

 System parameters are configuration settings that determine how different functions in Jobpac operate.
 They allow the same software to support a wide range of business structures, processes and statutory requirements.

-Examples of what system parameters can influence include:
+Examples of what system parameters can influence:

-- how periods and dates are handled
+- How periods and dates are handled

-- how transactions flow between modules
+- How transactions flow between modules

-- which options are available in certain screens
+- Which options are available in certain screens

-- how reporting and posting rules behave
+- How reporting and posting rules behave

 Because system parameters work behind the scenes, users often notice their impact without seeing the settings themselves.